-Students are expected to complete a brief exercise prior to most class sessions.
+Students are expected to complete a brief exercise prior to most discussion classes (i.e. class meetings when a case is not discussed).
 Usually, this exercise consists of reading one or more chapters or articles, analyzing a situation, completing a small market research effort, etc. All students are expected to individually complete each exercise.
 For five of the exercises throughout the semester, each student will individually prepare a brief written document summarizing the exercise.
-Written responses will be mandatory for at least one of the exercises; the selection of the remainder of the exercises for which a written response is required is at the discretion of the student, based on their interests and schedule.
+Written responses may be mandatory for some of the exercises; the selection of the remainder of the exercises for which a written response is required is at the discretion of the student, based on their interests and schedule.
 Suggested format, contents, and grading rubric for the deliverable will be communicated in class and/or on Canvas.